 - 500g pack Minced beef (I usually go for one with a 10-15% fat content)

 - 1 Oxo Beef Stock Cube

-- 1 Large Onion
+- 1 Large Onion, peeled and finely diced

-- 300-400 ml of beef gravy made with bisto powder OR 300-400ml of beef stock
+- Around 400ml of beef gravy, made with bisto gravy powder OR beef stock

 - Salt and Pepper